dvorakjt/abc-notation-transposition/README.md

 ![CI](https://github.com/dvorakjt/abc-notation-transposition/actions/workflows/CI.yml/badge.svg) ![](https://img.shields.io/badge/Coverage-100%25-83A603.svg?prefix=$coverage$)

 A robust utility for transposing abc notation strings by any number of half steps.
-Capable of intelligently handling multiple voices, inline key changes, atonality, and more.
+Capable of handling multiple voices, inline key changes, atonality, and more.

 ## About